bhargav-kulkarni/Internship-2023/shubham/README.md

 - It is used to show how to use Elastic Search in Spring Boot

- Run Locally
+- Run Locally

-Clone the project
+- Clone the project

 ```bash
   git clone https://github.com/bhargav-kulkarni/Internship-2023.git
 ```

-Go to the project directory
+- Go to the project directory

 ```bash
   cd  shubham/Docker-compose
 ```

-Open this project in  Intellj
+- Open this project in  Intellj and Run it
-Run it

 --
---
-Open new Intellj
+- Open new Intellj

 ```
 cd shubham/ElasticSearchDemo
 ```

-Open this Project in Intellj
-and Run it
+- Open this Project in Intellj and Run it

 ---